lcampit/Dotfiles/README.md

 As time progressed, dotbot proved to be harder to maintain and I decided to switch to _stow_.
+Tools and configurations are grouped in _packages_, i.e. cli for everything related to cli tools, editor for editors, etc.
-Each directory in this repository is a package.
-To install a package (i.e. nvim, zsh, etc) simply run
+To install a package simply run
 `bash
 stow <package-name>
 `